Definition of Book Value per Share of Stock

-For example, if a corporation without preferred stock has stockholders' equity on December 31 of $12,421,000 and it has 1,000,000 shares of common stock outstanding on that date, its book value per share is $12.42.
+If a corporation without preferred stock has stockholders' equity on December 31 of $12,421,000 and it has 1,000,000 shares of common stock outstanding on that date, the book value per share of common stock is $12.42.
 This book value is likely to be far different from the market value of a share of the common stock.